thingsboard/thingsboard.github.io/_includes/docs/user-guide/image-gallery.md

 To edit an image, do the following:

-In the list view, click the "Edit Image" icon next to the name of the image you want to edit.
+ - In the list view, click the "Edit Image" icon next to the name of the image you want to edit.
 In the grid view, hover your mouse cursor over the image you want to edit and click the "Export Image" button.

-{% include images-gallery.html imageCollection="edit-image-1" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="edit-image-1"%}

-In the "Edit image" window, you can change the image's name, copy the image link, download, export, or update the image.
+ - In the "Edit image" window, you can change the image's name, copy the image link, download, export, or update the image.

-{% include images-gallery.html imageCollection="edit-image-2" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="edit-image-2"%}

 ### Delete image

-To delete an image in the image list view, do the following:
+To delete an image from the image list, follow these steps:

 {% include images-gallery.html imageCollection="delete-image-1" showListImageTitles="true" %}

-To delete an image in the image grid view, do the following:
+To delete an image that are displayed as an image grid, follow these steps:

 {% include images-gallery.html imageCollection="delete-image-2" showListImageTitles="true" %}